Parliament House, Perth

-Parliament House, Perth is located on Harvest Terrace in West Perth, Western Australia.
+Parliament House is located on Harvest Terrace in West Perth, Western Australia.
 It is the home of the Parliament of Western Australia, including the Legislative Council (upper house) and Legislative Assembly (lower house).

 History

 Location

 The Swan River Colony's original (1832) Legislative Council was housed in small 1830s government offices in St Georges Terrace, and the (1890) Legislative Assembly in Howick Street near the Town Hall.
 An 1897 Royal Commission recommended proposals to house the Legislative Council and Legislative Assembly in the same building, and suggested two possible locations: the site of the existing Legislative Council in St Georges Terrace, and the hill in Harvest Terrace, behind the Pensioner Barracks.
 After designs were completed for both sites, the Royal Commission recommended the St Georges Terrace site.
 Politicians John Winthrop Hackett and George Leake favoured the Harvest Terrace site, which was eventually chosen by Parliament.

 Design

 An Australia-wide competition was held for the design of Parliament House, adjudicated by the government architect of New South Wales.
 He did not recommend any of the entries, but gave awards of merit.
 One of the awards went to four officers of the Public Works Department.
-The decision was then referred to the parliamentary committee, which awarded the design to the Public Works Department whose chief architects were John Grainger (1897-1905) and Hillson Beasley, who became acting chief from November 1903 during Grainger's absence through illness.
+The decision was then referred to the parliamentary committee, which awarded the design to the Public Works Department whose chief architects were John Grainger and Hillson Beasley, who became acting chief from November 1903 during Grainger's absence through illness.